Hollywood Walk of Fame honors late samurai star Toshiro Mifune | The Japan Times

 LOS ANGELES – Hollywood celebrated the life of legendary Japanese actor Toshiro Mifune on Monday, honoring him with a star on its iconic Walk of Fame two decades after his death.

-He died in Tokyo at that age of 77 in 1997.
+He died in Tokyo in 1997 at the age of 77.
 He had been mostly confined to his home since suffering a heart attack five years earlier.

 His death shocked Japan’s cinema industry, which took pride in him as its most presentable actor in international cinema, fondly calling him “Mifune of the world.”